Pazzo97/TV-Shows/README.md

-# Episode list
+# Under The Dome TV Series - Episode list

-> This project is about an app that shwows the episodes of a given and their descriptions.
+> This project is about an app that displays the total episodes of Under The Dome TV series.
+All the episodes items comes from an free api and the likes and comments are performed with the use of another free api.
+It allows users to post comments and likes, and displays the total number of comments and likes.

 ## Built With:

 - Html5